-If you regularly have particularly high or watery output you should speak to your stoma nurse or GP about treatment options.
+If you regularly have particularly high or watery output from your ileostomy or colostomy, you should speak to your stoma nurse or GP about treatment options.
 Many people find taking loperamide (otherwise known as ImmodiumTM) on a regular basis can control their output and reduce fluid loss.